f500/elewant/docs/running_the_tests.md

 ### PHPSTAN

 Additionally, we use the [PHPStan](https://github.com/phpstan/phpstan) static analysis tool to verify that we do not have any detectable PHP errors.

     # running phpstan
-    vendor/bin/phpstan analyse --configuration phpstan.neon --level 7 src
+    vendor/bin/phpstan analyse --configuration phpstan.neon --level max --no-progress src

 ### Humbug

 Additionally, we use the [Humbug](https://github.com/humbug/humbug) mutation testing tool to verify that the unit tests are covering code mutations.
 Thus preventing any accidental code change that is not caught by a PHPUnit Test.

     # running *bah!* Humbug
     TEST_SUITE=humbug bin/run_tests

 ### Debugging